 Meanwhile, there are more ways to tap into the power of copywriting.

-Have you ever watched a video that seemed absolutely endless and you really wanted to do something else, but you just can’t stop watching?
-And when it’s over, you may even buy what’s offered?
+Have you ever watched a video that seemed absolutely endless and you really wanted to do something else, but you just couldn’t stop watching?
+And when it was over, you might have even bought what was offered?